Rhinoceros: Luxury’s Fragile Frontier

 Gigi Bon’s whimsical yet profound sculptures and prints, and her Venetian atelier of wonders, constantly play with themes of Venice, the rhinoceros, and identity - her own as well as that of her city.

-A full catalogue of the exhibition will be available for sale at the Magazzino Gallery, or by contacting Catherine Kovesi
+A full catalogue of the exhibition is available for sale by contacting Catherine Kovesi